ProtectMyCar/DM-Interview/README.md

 2. Select the contract `InternalId` and `DateCreated` of each contract with a contract create date in the month of January 2019/2020.
 3. Select the contract `InternalId` of anyone with the last name Torres.

-## Development Team
+### Development Team

-If you're interviewing for the Data Management team during your technical interview you will be asked to work on a .net project and utilize the database built from the database project in this solution.
+If you're interviewing for the Development team, during your technical interview, you will be asked to work on a .net project and utilize the database built from the database project in this solution.

 # Database Structure